rmrs/react-native-redux-firebase-patterns/README.md

-# Some code patterns for working with react native, Firebase and redux-thunk
+# Some code patterns for working with React Native, Firebase and Redux

 To run the tests
 ```